smritichapra/movie-recommender-system/README.md

 1. **Data Preprocessing:** Clean and merge `genres`, `keywords`, `cast`, and `overview` columns.
 2. **Feature Extraction:** Use `CountVectorizer` or `TF-IDF Vectorizer` to transform text into numerical vectors.
 3. **Similarity Computation:** Compute similarity matrix using **Cosine Similarity** or **KNN**.
-4. **Recommendation Generation:** Retrieve top N most similar movies to the selected one.
+4. **Recommendation Generation:** Retrieve top 5 most similar movies to the selected one.
 5. **Streamlit Interface:** Interactive UI to display recommendations.

 ---